No charges against North Dakota priests accused of sex abuse

 “I regret it will not be possible to have these men face their victims at a trial and face the potential consequences, but I hope it brings a measure of comfort to the victims that these crimes were eventually investigated,” Stenehjem said in a statement.

+Fargo Diocese spokesman Paul Braun said Stenhjem’s findings are “consistent with our own internal review” and the diocese will continue to follow legal civil reporting requirements.

 A number for Dukart could not be found.
-Officials with the Bismarck Diocese declined to comment and officials with the Fargo Diocese did not respond to requests for comment.

 The North Dakota dioceses began compiling their lists of accused priests following revelations in Pennsylvania in 2018 that more than 300 priests had been credibly accused of molesting more than 1,000 children.
 The dioceses made their lists public on Jan.
 2, 2020.